-For further information about these grants, and information about doing a Medical Elective Term at the Hebrew University’s Hadassah Medical School please click on the links below or contact the Fund Office.
+For further information about these grants, and information about doing a Medical Elective Term at the Hebrew University’s Hadassah Medical School please click on the link below or contact the Fund Office.

 Read a report from previous participant - Anna Fisher (PDF, 57KB)

 HU Medical Elective Term F/p – Jan 2014 Awardees

 Isabelle Kapterian, Hugh Caterson and Charles Meares were the scholarship Awardees in January 2014.